artis3n/bitwarden-ansible/README.md

 Ansible-Bitwarden
 =========

-A brief description of the role goes here.
+This role installs the latest version of the Bitwarden .deb from Github.
+The Bitwarden deb does not auto-update, so this role can be used to install the latest version.

 Requirements
 ------------